daniel-udekwe/daniel-udekwe/README.md

 </br>

-- 🔧 I’m currently working on ...Online Retail Community App.

-- 💡 I’m curious about ...Blockchain and Crypto Currency.
-- 📖 I’m currently learning ...Flask.
-- ❄️ I’m looking to collaborate on ...Open Source Projects.
+- 🔧 Passionate about bridging the physical and virtual worlds through immersive experiences.
+Currently focused on integrating real-time point cloud data from Velodyne LiDAR into Unity scenes, enabling interactive and immersive interactions with objects in local environments.
+Seeking to push the boundaries of augmented reality and computer vision to create transformative user experiences.
+Let's bring the digital and physical realms together!"

+- 📖  I’m looking for help with finding ways to integrate gesture recognition for a more natural HRI experience.
+I want to explore EMG devices that recognize common human gestures for enhanced command signals with robots.
+Integrated EMG devices with AR head mounted devices that enables eye gaze capabilities can enable multi-robot interactions.

-- 📫 How to reach me ...gkaustav57@gmail.com.
+- 📫 How to reach me ...daudekwe@vt.edu

 <hr>